Anthony Perkins: Return to the United States

 While still living in France in 1966, Stephen Sondheim composed the musical Evening Primrose for the television series ABC Stage 67, Perkins playing the lead role.
 Around the same time, he announced Perkins as the original lead for Company, though Perkins ultimately withdrew from that project.
 Nevertheless, Perkins continued to serve as an artistic inspiration for Sondheim for several years.

 Perkins returned to the Broadway stage in The Star-Spangled Girl (1966–67).
 He played a politically radical roommate competing for the affection of a young woman, a departure from his earlier portrayals of psychologically disturbed characters.
 His co-stars included Connie Stevens.
 While the actors were recognized for their performances, the play received mixed reviews overall.
 Simon later reflected on the work, noting that it lacked the strength of his other comedies and stating, "I knew it never had a chance to be a powerful comedy".

-Shortly afterward, Perkins returned to France and starred in The Champagne Murders (1967).
+Shortly afterward, Perkins returned to France and starred in Claude Chabrol's The Champagne Murders (1967).
 Although the film received some critical acclaim, including a favorable review from The New York Times, it did not perform notably at the box office.

 In 1968, Perkins made his first Hollywood film since Psycho, starring in Pretty Poison alongside Tuesday Weld.
 In the film, he played Dennis Pitt, a man on parole from a psychiatric institution.
 Perkins and Weld had previously dated in the early 1960s, and though their on-set interactions were reportedly cool, they remained professional.
-While Pretty Poison was not commercially successful at the time of release—Weld later referred to it as her least favorite film—it later developed a cult following.
+While Pretty Poison was not commercially successful at the time of release, it was well received by critics.

 1970s

 Shift to supporting roles

-In the early 1970s, Perkins transitioned into supporting roles in major Hollywood productions.
-He appeared in Catch-22 (1970) and had a minor part in WUSA (1970).
+In the early 1970s, Perkins transitioned into supporting roles in major Hollywood productions, appearing in Catch-22 (1970) and WUSA (1970).
 That same year, he directed and acted in the Off-Broadway production Steambath.